6 Best Brex Alternatives: Where to Switch After The Capital One Deal

 We recommend matching company profiles to the right platform rather than focusing on feature checklists.
 You might choose the "best" platform based on capabilities lists only to realize it doesn't fit your actual operations.

-The best Brex alternative depends on three factors: your company's funding stage and cash position, the depth of accounting integrations you require, and whether international operations represent a material portion of your spending.
+The best Brex alternative depends on four factors: your company's funding stage and cash position, the depth of accounting integrations you require, whether international operations represent a material portion of your spending, and whether platform independence matters to your team.

 Company size and funding requirements